oshied/directord/docs/components.md

 > Reboot operations are performed with `systemctl` on the client side.
 If the remote system does not support this method, additional operations can be performed using the `RUN` component in non-blocking mode.

+##### `QUERY_WAIT`

+Syntax: `STRING`

+Block client task execution until a specific item is present in the remote query cache.

+* `--query-timeout` **INTEGER** Wait time for an item to be present in the query cache.

+> The lookup will search for a **KEY** within the query cache using the input string by flattening the identity cache blobs.

+> While blocking, the loop will wait 1 second between check intervals.

 ### User defined Components